 3. Explore the hinterland

 There is more to the Gold Coast than beaches.
-Head into the “hinterland” for great rivers, swimming holes, hiking, and parks.
-During the weekend, you can snap up some local produce at a farmer’s market or tackle one of the many rainforests walks available on Tamborine Mountain.
+Head into the “hinterland” for beautiful rivers, swimming holes, hiking, and parks.
+During the weekend, you can snap up some local produce at a farmer’s market or tackle one of the many rainforest walks available on Tamborine Mountain.
 Some suggested hikes include Curtis Falls and Lower Creek Circuit (easy), Knoll Walking Track and Cameron Falls (easy), and Palm Grove Circuit to Jenyns Circuit Loop (moderate).

 4. See the Currumbin Wildlife Sanctuary